 If you want to watch the London Eye New Year’s Eve fireworks live from the banks of the River Thames, you need to make sure you buy tickets in advance as they sell out very fast.

 Do we recommend buying tickets to watch the New year’s Eve fireworks in London with kids?
 The answer to this question will probably depend on how old your children are.
-It is definitely an option, but there are two things you need to have in mind: 1 – the large number of people who attend this event, and 2 – the waiting, as you usually have to go in 2 to 4 hours before the fireworks start.
+It is an option, but there are two things you need to have in mind: 1 – the large number of people who attend this event, and 2 – the waiting, as you usually have to go in 2 to 4 hours before the fireworks start.

-> Other ways to see the New Year’s Eve fireworks in London with kids
+Other ways to see the New Year’s Eve fireworks in London with kids

-There are some places in London from which you’ll be able to watch the fireworks, even if you’re not first in line to watch the fireworks, and you may see them s bit far away.
+There are some places in London from which you’ll be able to watch the fireworks, even if you’re not first in line to watch the fireworks, and you may see them a bit far away.

 - Primrose Hill (the highest point in Regent’s park),